meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - personality functioning

 The presence of personal goals is positively related to life satisfaction and purpose in life; extremely beneficial for one's mental health.
+>[!highlight]
+>If desires are not transformed into **firm intentions**, they will never be achieved and will give rise to regret, negative affects or various types of pathology.